 Every year the Association offers a number of grants for research.
 Funding applications are made through the NIAA, and details of the funding rounds can be found on the NIAA's website.
 You can find out more information about these in our Grants, awards and prizes section.

-In the meantime, if you're thinking about applying for a research grant, here are three reports from previous grant recipients to inspire you.
+If you're thinking about applying for a research grant, here are three reports from previous grant recipients to inspire you.

 Patient-centred outcome measures for major surgery (P-COMMaS)